 Monitoring patients on thyroid replacement therapy

-Confirmation of thyroid-stimulating hormone (TSH) suppression in thyroid cancer patients on thyroxine therapy
+Confirmation of thyroid-stimulating hormone (TSH) suppression in thyroid cancer patients on thyroxine suppression therapy

 Prediction of thyrotropin-releasing hormone-stimulated TSH response

-Thyroid-stimulating hormone (TSH) is a glycoprotein hormone that has 2 subunits.
-The alpha-subunit is similar to those of follicle-stimulating hormone, human chorionic gonadotropin, and luteinizing hormone.
-The beta-subunit is different from those of the other glycoprotein hormones and confers its biochemical specificity.
+Thyroid-stimulating hormone (TSH, thyrotropin) is a glycoprotein hormone consisting of 2 subunits.
+The alpha subunit is similar to those of follicle-stimulating hormone, human chorionic gonadotropin, and luteinizing hormone.
+The beta subunit is different from those of the other glycoprotein hormones and confers its biochemical specificity.

 TSH is synthesized and secreted by the anterior pituitary in response to a negative feedback mechanism involving concentrations of free triiodothyronine and free thyroxine.
 Additionally, the hypothalamic tripeptide, thyrotropin-releasing hormone, directly stimulates TSH production.

 TSH interacts with specific cell receptors on the thyroid cell surface and gives rise to 2 main actions.
 First, it stimulates cell reproduction and hypertrophy.
 Second, it stimulates the thyroid gland to synthesize and secrete triiodothyronine and thyroxine.

 Serum TSH concentrations exhibit a diurnal variation with the peak occurring during the night and the nadir occurring between 10 a.m. and 4 p.m.
 This biological variation does not influence the interpretation of the test result since most clinical TSH measurements are performed on ambulatory patients between 8 a.m. and 6 p.m.